 Free-range as a concept is the answer to our unasked question of what we aspire to.
 Those who ardently back free-range have also sold us the idea that current welfare standards are never, and could never be, enough.
 By that rationale the free-range we have now may be perceived as better than indoor reared, but it will never match the idealised Form of welfare.

-This doesn’t reduce the value of free-range either as a concept or as it currently exists in practice.
+This doesn’t reduce the value of free-range, either as a concept or as it currently exists in practice.
 Having differences of opinion, and aspirations, is healthy, drives debate, and spurs innovation.
-So while the market share of free-range chicken meat is small, it represents a commitment to progress.
+So while the market share of free-range chicken meat is small, it represents a commitment to exploring, comparing, and developing welfare science.
 We need what free-range stands for because it reminds us that while current levels of welfare in British chicken production are good, they can never be static.